-12 Jun What is a Price Floor?
+12 Jun Price Floor

 Posted at 06:54h in 0 Comments

 Definition: The government of a country can set a price floor for a good or a service.
 It is the minimum price below which transactions will not be permitted.
 For example, a price floor could be set for the corn that farmers produce.
 Hence, if this is fixed at $150 per metric ton, buyers would have to pay at least that amount to buy corn.
 A minimum wage is also a type of a price floor.

-What does price floor mean?
+What does Price Floor mean?

+Example of a Price FloorThe minimum wage is an example of a floor price.
+When the government sets a minimum wage, employers have to pay a certain minimum rate per hour to their employees.
+They cannot hire workers below this rate.
+Most American states have set a minimum hourly wage.
+Here is an illustration that shows the minimum wage in some states: State Minimum wage rates in the United States as of January 1, 2018, by state (in U.S. dollars) Source – Statista The minimum wage is set at $12.5 per hour in the District of Columbia.
+Other states, notably Georgia, where the minimum wage is $5.15, have lower price floors.
 Is it a good idea to set a minimum wage?
 There are pros and cons to taking this step.
 On the positive side, it assures workers that they will be able to earn an amount that provides them with a certain standard of living.
 But if the wage floor is set too high, it could result in employers cutting down on the number of people that they hire.

 A price floor is a government-imposed minimum rate for a certain good or service.
 It could benefit a certain section of the people that it affects but could prove to be a disadvantage for others.